-Vandersteen survived the War working very hard and producing several comics.
+Vandersteen had survived the War by working very hard and producing several comics.
 In the last year of the war, he came up with a comic about a brother and sister, which he called 'Suske en Wiske'.
 When it appeared in the newspaper De Nieuwe Standaard on March 30, 1945, he was disappointed to see that the editor had renamed the strip 'Rikki en Wiske'.
 The comic became a success nonetheless.

 In the second adventure, 'Op het Eiland Amoras', Rikki was no longer featured.
 Wiske and her aunt Sidonia met the boy Suske, who replaced Rikki as Wiske's faithful sidekick.
 (In English, the strip has been published as 'Spike and Suzy').
 With the creation of new characters like Lambik and Jerom, the comic soon became so popular, that editors of different newspapers almost literally fought over the right to publish the strip, much to Vandersteen's amazement.

 Suske en Wiske - De Gezanten van Mars (Kuifje, 1955)

 In 1949, Vandersteen's work first appeared in the magazine Tintin.
 He started out with some gags of 'Lambik', but from 1950, longer adventure stories of 'Suske en Wiske' ('Bob et Bobette') appeared.
 The international fame of Vandersteen's comic was established.
 However, due to Hergé's interference, Vandersteen's typical Flemish comic had to be restyled in the "ligne claire" (Clair Line) of all other artists in the magazine.
 In addition to the 'Suske en Wiske' stories, Vandersteen also created the gag strip ''t Prinske' ('Altesse Riri') and the epic 'Tijl Uilenspiegel' ('Thyl Ulenspiegel') for the magazine.